bukalapak/emcd/README.md

 ## Installation

-First, add Emcd to your `mix.exs` dependencies:
+Add Emcd to your `mix.exs` dependencies:

 ```elixir
 def deps do
   [{:emcd, "~> 0.1.0", github: "bukalapak/emcd"}]
 end
 ```

+Add :emcd to your :applications list if you wish the application to start automatically.

 ## Configuration